joinpursuit/Pursuit-Core-Web/full_stack_express/intro-to-express-request/README.md

 This is not JavaScript, so don't add semi-colons.

 The `.gitgnore` file will determine what files git should not track.
+This is not JavaScript, so don't add semi-colons.

 ### JavaScript Environments